JackGilmore/PrisonerDataAnalysis/README.md

 - [Python 3](https://www.python.org/) (3.10 was used during development)
 - [pip](https://pypi.org/project/pip/)

-If you are using GitHub codespaces, these should be available by default.
+If you are using GitHub Codespaces, these should be available by default.

 Make sure you run `pip install -r requirements.txt` first from the `src` folder.